feather-wallet/feather-site/content/ideas/ideas.md

 **Move third-party integrations to a plugin system**

-Allow third party integrations through a plugin system and host them on a plugin "store" available from within the app
+Allow third party integrations through a plugin system and host them on a plugin "store" available from within the app / Flatpak extensions.

 **Add more settings that accomodate users with esoteric threat models**